alphaolomi/laravel-localization/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within this project, please send an e-mail to Taylor Otwell via [hello@alphaolom.com](mailto:hello@alphaolom.com).
+If you discover a security vulnerability within this project, please send an e-mail to Alpha Olomi via [hello@alphaolom.com](mailto:hello@alphaolom.com).
 All security vulnerabilities will be promptly addressed.

 ## License